-PREAMBLE: When the Chief Executive Officer takes annual or other Leave the Chief Executive Officer is to appoint the Deputy CEO as Acting Chief Executive Officer.
+PREAMBLE: When the Chief Executive Officer takes annual or other Leave the Chief Executive Officer is to appoint either the Executive Manager of Financial Services as Acting Chief Executive Officer.

-OBJECTIVE: To ensure the Shire has an appropriate officer at all times to be acting in the legal position of CEO, taking into account the DCEO workload and the availability and access to the CEO during the period of absence.
+OBJECTIVE: To ensure the Shire has an appropriate officer at all times to be acting in the legal position of CEO, taking into account the Executive Manager of Financial Services workload and the availability and access to the CEO during the period of absence.